Oh, so grand! Albert Pujols slams for 690th home run - NewsBreak

 After a slow start in the power department, which only generated four home runs in the season’s first three months, Pujols is heating up.
 He has seven home runs since the start of July and four over the last two weeks.

-The Cardinals wrap up a three-game home series with the Colorado Rockies on Thursday afternoon.
-St. Louis won the first two games of the series and four of its first five against Colorado this season.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The Cardinals wrap up a home series with the Colorado Rockies on Thursday afternoon with a three-game sweep.
+St. Louis won the first two games of the series and three of its first five against Colorado this season.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0